 On October 15, 2014, our office, along with The Plastic Surgery Foundation is celebrating the third annual Breast Reconstruction Awareness (BRA) Day USA.
-BRA Day USA is a chance for us to educate others about the choice breast cancer patients have to restore themselves and feel whole after battling breast cancer.
+BRA Day USA is a chance for us to educate others about the choice breast cancer patients have to restore themselves and feel whole after surviving breast cancer treatment.

-Our theme this year is BRAve Faces of Hope, focusing on survivors who have worked toward closing the loop on cancer with reconstruction.
+Our theme this year is BRAve Faces of Hope, focusing on survivors who have worked toward closing the loop on breast cancers with reconstruction.

-Every day, countless women around the world wake up with the fear of losing their breasts to cancer.
-BRA Day USA is just one piece of an ongoing campaign to help support women physically, mentally and emotionally as they survive and thrive after breast cancer.
+Every day, countless women around the world wake up with the fear of losing their breast tissue to cancer.
+BRA Day USA is just one piece of an ongoing campaign to help support women physically, mentally, and emotionally as they survive and thrive after breast cancer occurs.

-Read these brave women’s “journey” as they share their stories with others who are unaware of their options or who are scared to move forward.
+Read these brave women’s journeys as they share their stories with others who are unaware of their options or who are scared to move forward.

 I had three tumors in my left breast.
 My husband and I went to see my breast cancer doctor.
 He mentioned to us that if I had a mastectomy, I would not have to get chemo or radiation treatments, only medicine for five years.
 I didn’t want to have surgery but my husband and I went home to discuss it.
 The doctor also said I could later chose to have reconstruction to my left breast and could discuss that with Dr. Humphrey, a plastic surgeon.

 I have two sisters that have had breast cancer, one in 1997 & one in 1999.
 They didn’t have a mastectomy.
 “Why me?”